vuola/UH_NumericalMethods/README.md

 # UH_NumericalMethods
 ### University of Helsinki course Numerical Methods In Scientific  Programming MATR322

 These are personal excercise solutions.
-Do not re-distribute exercises or submit as your own.
+Do not re-distribute exercises or submit solutions as your own.
 The development environment is open source.

 ## Development Environment
 The algorithms are written with C++ using the Eigen mathemathical library.